zhanglx13/llvm-project-mlir-dev-utils/fp16_experiment/fp16_experiment_summary.md

 ## Sources of fp16 configs ##

-All fp16 configs are extracted from `/mlir/test/mlir-miopen-driver` and each config is moved into an individual file named `$filename_CHECK_$prefix.mlir`, where
+All fp16 configs are extracted from `/mlir/test/mlir-miopen-driver/` that are used for E2E test.
-`$filename` is the original filename that the config resieds in and `$prefix` is the prefix used by `FileCheck` for the config.

 Here is a list of all files that contain at least one f16 config: